FoldingAtHome/covid-moonshot/repurposing-screen/README.md

 Dataset from the [Broad Drug Repurposing Hub Library](https://clue.io/repurposing) as of 2020-03-24

-* `broad-repurposing-docked.csv` - docked summary statistics
+* `broad-repurposing-library-20200324-docked.csv` - docked summary statistics
   * `SMILES`: SMILES for compound
   * `TITLE`: the compound ID (CID)
   * `Hybrid2`: docking score (lower is better)
   * `fragments`: fragment ID for corresponding fragment X-ray structure for best docked pose; corresponding structures are in [`../receptors/monomer/Mpro-{fragment}-protein.pdb`](https://github.com/FoldingAtHome/covid-moonshot/tree/master/receptors/monomer)
-* `broad-repurposing-docked.sdf` - SDF file containing docked poses of top hits, with `fragments` SD tag indicating which structure they are docked to
+* `broad-repurposing-library-20200324-docked.sdf` - SDF file containing docked poses of top hits, with `fragments` SD tag indicating which structure they are docked to
-* `broad-repurposing-docked.{pdb,mol2}` - PDB and Tripos mol2 versions docked poses from `broad-repurposing-docked.sdf` without annotations
+* `broad-repurposing-library-20200324-docked.{pdb,mol2}` - PDB and Tripos mol2 versions docked poses from `broad-repurposing-library-20200324-docked.sdf` without annotations
 * `broad-repurposing-library-20200324.{txt,csv}` - undocked Broad Institute repurposing library downloaded from https://clue.io/repurposing#download-data

-To inspect the top hits, please view `broad-repurposing-docked.csv`.
+To inspect the top hits, please view `broad-repurposing-library-20200324-docked.csv`.

-To view the docked poses, please first load [`../receptors/monomer/Mpro-x0336-protein.pdb`](`broad-repurposing-docked.csv`) (you may need to click the `Raw` button to download the PDB file to your machine) and load the `broad-repurposing-docked.{sdf,pdb,mol2}` file in your favorite format.
+To view the docked poses, please first load [`../receptors/monomer/Mpro-x0336-protein.pdb`](`broad-repurposing-library-20200324-docked.csv`) (you may need to click the `Raw` button to download the PDB file to your machine) and load the `broad-repurposing-library-20200324-docked.{sdf,pdb,mol2}` file in your favorite format.

 #### Primary conclusions so far